-Microsoft Teams is a cloud-based collaboration application that is part of the Office 365 suite that is available to all IUP faculty, staff, and students.
+Microsoft Teams is a cloud-based collaboration application that is part of the Office 365 suite that is available to all IUP employees, students, and affiliates.

 Some features and benefits include